Overview of custom pages for model-driven apps

 The custom page is a new page type within a model-driven app, which brings the power of canvas apps into model-driven apps.
 Custom pages increase the convergence of model-driven and canvas apps and can be used to add full pages, dialogs, or panes with the flexibility of the canvas designer.
 It also includes a low-code page authoring experience with expressions and custom Power Apps component framework controls.

 This new page can be more flexible than a model-driven app form, view, or dashboard page.
 It lets you include one or more tables.
 Then, the maker can define the data and component interactions.
-The custom page is a separate solution element supporting co-authoring at a page level.
+The custom page is a separate solution element, which allows one maker to edit one custom page at a time.
 Like other model-driven app pages, the page state is either from the parameters passed or retrieved from persisted tables.

 Below shows the custom page inline within the model-driven app.
 The model-driven app has the full-page space in the images without the header and navigation.